WU-RDS/RMA2023/_book/07-supervised_learning.md

 - [ ] …of 0.05 means that, if the null hypothesis is true (i.e., if the independent variable would NOT affect the outcome), the odds are 19 in 20 of getting a regression coefficient as large or larger than the estimated coefficient
 - [x] …of 0.05 means that, if the null hypothesis is true (i.e., if the independent variable would NOT affect the outcome), the odds are 1 in 20 of getting a regression coefficient as large or larger than the estimated coefficient
 - [x] ...of 0.05 means that the effect is statistically significant at the 5% level.
-- [x] ...does not tell you anything about the significance of the effect
+- [x] ...does not tell you anything about the importance of the effect
 - [x] …will get smaller, the larger the calculated value of the test statistic (t-value).

 **(LC6.8) In which setting(s) would a regression coefficient be interpreted as "statistically significant"?**